 Pistolet Bay Campground

-If you’re looking for a beautiful waterfront campground on the east coast, the Pistolet Bay Campground is a noteworthy location.
-Tucked away in Pistolet Bay Provincial Park, it’s great for RV camping or tent camping with dogs and makes for a perfect island getaway with its hiking, swimming, fishing, and other family fun activities.
+The Pistolet Bay Campground is noteworthy if you're looking for a beautiful waterfront campground on the east coast.
+Tucked away in Pistolet Bay Provincial Park, it's great for RV camping or tent camping with dogs and makes for a perfect island getaway with its hiking, swimming, fishing, and other family fun activities.

 6. Nova Scotia